msmall318/Boots/Readme.md

 Boots

 1. Provide a brief title (1-2 sentences) describing - at the 50,000 foot level - what your analytic does.
-Your title should be short and to the point, but should also be clear to an end user. &gt; The analytic takes Defense Manpower Data Center(DMDC) data on troop numbers abroad for active duty military personnel and generates forecasts for the selected country or countries, provides accuracy statistics, a visual depiction of the forecasts including actual observed values, and projected troop numbers for the year or years of interest.
+Your title should be short and to the point, but should also be clear to an end user.
+The analytic takes Defense Manpower Data Center(DMDC) data on troop numbers abroad for active duty military personnel and generates forecasts for the selected country or countries, provides accuracy statistics, a visual depiction of the forecasts including actual observed values, and projected troop numbers for the year or years of interest.

 2. Provide a description (2-3 paragraphs) of why this analytic data product will be useful for an end-user.
 This description should address the following points (where applicable).